 'In the wrong hands' is a major campaign to fight child sexual exploitation on Teesside.
 The thought-provoking campaign outlines what child sexual exploitation (CSE) is, the tell-tale signs to look out for, and where to get help or report concerns.

-Child sexual exploitation is a serious crime.
+Child exploitation is a serious crime.
 Victims of sexual exploitation are often unaware that they are being exploited.
 This type of abuse can happen to any child or young person up to the age of 18 from any background.

 Barnardo's works to transform the lives of the UK’s most vulnerable children.